-Rental income (net of any incentive the lease term.
+Rental income (net of any incentives given to lessees) is recognised on a straight-line basis over the lease term.

 Financial instruments

 a.
 Financial assets

 Recognition and derecognition.
 All purchases and sales of financial assets that require delivery within the time frame established by regulation or market convention ("regular way" purchases and sales) are recorded at trade-date; being the date on which the Group commits to purchase or sell the asset.
 All other purchases and sales are recognised when the entity becomes a party to the contractual provisions of the instrument.